Reasonable Accommodations at Work

 None of these are extravagant.
 Most cost nothing.
 And most of them would benefit neurotypical employees too, which tells you something about how workplaces have been designed.

 Bring a suggestion, not just a problem.
-"I'd find it easier to focus if I could use the quiet meeting room on Wednesday mornings" lands better than "the office is too loud."
+"I would find it easier to focus if I could use the quiet meeting room on Wednesday mornings" lands better than "the office is too loud."

 Follow up in writing.
 Even if the first conversation happens face to face, send an email afterwards summarising what was discussed and what was agreed.
 Paper trails matter if things go sideways.